 Lighter riders require suspension that is adapted to their smaller weight.
 You can either get this done at the shop or at home by yourself.

 Shorter cyclists frequently have smaller hands, which makes it difficult to reach and use brake levers comfortably.
 Short-reach levers are another choice.
 Some levers contain adjustment screws that allow you to shorten the reach of the lever.

 Do not know what size bike you need?
 Check out our post for more information.

 The Different Types of Road Bicycles

 Touring bikes have larger wheelbases and more durable frames so they can carry more supplies and equipment for extended rides.
 Some brands include racks and fenders right out of the box, while others include attachment points but demand additional expenditures.
-To get ready for a long journey, you can add lights, drink bottles, and attachable bike pumps.
+You can add lights, drink bottles, and attachable bike pumps to get ready for a long journey.

 Road bikes for endurance riders are more focused on comfort than performance.
 They are designed with fewer aerodynamic riding positions than performance models and have bigger tires for a more pleasant ride on rough terrain.

 The gravel class of road bikes was developed as a result of gravel cyclocross (all-terrain racing) bikes.
-Gravel bikes, as opposed to hybrid or mountain bikes, have drop handlebars for the best aerodynamics and bigger tires for riding on dirt and gravel.
+As opposed to hybrid or mountain bikes, Gravel bikes have drop handlebars for the best aerodynamics and bigger tires for riding on dirt and gravel.

 They lack suspension that can handle rugged, obstacle-filled paths because they are made for moving fast along flat, all-terrain trails.